Neighbourhood Community Infrastructure Levy (NCIL) Fund

 For further information download the shortlisting (eligibility) criteria explained

-Please note: This is under review and will be updated later in the year.
+Please note: Although there is a round open currently, NCIL is still under review and will be updated later in the year.

 The NCIL panel score submitted project proposals according to how well they meet the shortlisting criteria (the numbered points above).
 They consider the scores and the funds available in the different NCIL neighbourhoods to agree which projects to fund.